anthonyclyan/golden_joy_app/README.md

 # Overview
-This repo includes an App with GUI that consume user input and output four PDF.
+This repo includes an App with GUI that consume user input and output four PDFs.

 1. owwa.pdf
 2. transmittalForm.pdf